[(1) The conditions referred to in section 55J(6) are as follows—

 (b) that the firm obtained the Part 4A permission by making a false statement or by other irregular means;

-(c) that the firm no longer satisfies the requirements for authorisation . . . in relation to a regulated activity which is an investment service or activity for which it has a Part 4A permission;
+(c) that the firm no longer satisfies the requirements for authorisation . . . in relation to a regulated activity which is an investment service or activity for which it

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.